 Grease fires are a threat to every commercial kitchen.
 They can occur in cafes, restaurants, as well as schools and care facilities.
 Essentially, if a cooktop is in use then precautions should be taken in order to prevent grease fires.

-For this week’s blog we’re going discuss measures, which you can take to minimise the risk of grease fires in your business.
+Measures which you can take to minimise the risk of grease fires in your business

 1. Install fire suppression systems

 An automatic fire suppression system activates in the event of fire.
-Once trigged it covers the surrounding area with water or fire suppressing chemicals.
-Because of this, a fire suppression system is one of your best defences against fire.
+Once triggered it covers the surrounding area with water or fire suppressing chemicals.
+Because of this, a fire suppression system is one of your best defenses against fire.

 However these systems do require servicing.
 Without regular maintenance, systems can become less effective or even dangerous.
 So ensure that your system is regularly checked and repaired by a professional service-person.